 Do you have a job interview coming up?
 I’m sure you have been researching and practicing the answers to possible interview questions.
 (At least I did for my first few interviews.)
 But are YOU prepared to ask a few questions yourself?

-I spent several years working in Human Resources, interviewing dozens of job applicants.
+I worked in Human Resources, interviewing job applicants.
 At the end of every interview, I would ask if they had any interview questions themselves.
 Not only did this help the applicant learn more about the company and the possible job opportunity, but it also showed me that they were prepared and genuinely interested in the job.
 You want to find ways to stand out during the interview process.

 Prepare some questions to ask!
 Probing questions can help you identify whether this is a job that you are truly interested in.
 Below are some questions that I asked my potential employers, as well as questions that I was asked while conducting job interviews.

 1.)
 Does this position have continued training and room for growth?

 If you are an ambitious individual who wants to advance within a company, you want to make sure that this position is not a dead-end.